 Chairs and Tables

 The College supplies chairs and 8-foot rectangular tables at no charge.
 Each table seats eight people.
-Please remember that tablecloths are not provided (see the Food & Beverage and Banquet sections below).
+Please remember that tablecloths are not provided (see the Food & Beverage and Saturday Banquet sections).
 A form will be sent to the Reunion Chair in February asking for tent details and your estimated attendance.
 Facilities will provide enough tables for your estimated attendance, as well as an additional 16 tables for other needs (catering, food, DJ, etc.).
 Your Class Assistants are responsible for setting up/taking down tables and chairs.

 Compost, Recycling and Trash Barrels and Bulletin Boards

 These are provided by the College at no charge.
-Each headquarters will be supplied with two bulletin boards and four trash/recycling cans.
+Each headquarters will be supplied with two bulletin boards and compost, recycling and trash cans.
 Extension cords are available by request.

 This is a great job for an individual on the Headquarters Committee.
 Don’t forget that when you arrive, you will be walking into sparsely-furnished rooms.
-Classes can create a more festive place for people to gather by decorating.
+Classes can create a more festive environment for people to gather by decorating.
 Alumni and Parent Programs staff will be happy to meet someone from your class at your headquarters in the spring and suggest some inexpensive ways to decorate.

-If you would like a basic PA system with a microphone at your tent, please request this through your class liaison.
-They are limited and assigned on a first come, first served basis.
-If you are hiring a DJ or band, most will offer you use of a microphone rather than reserving one through the College.
-If you require a projector and screen, speakers, stereo system, DVD player, extra refrigerator, etc. for headquarters, a member of the class should provide those items or rent them locally (view a list of potential suppliers).
+Basic PA systems with a microphone are available on a limited basis, and are generally reserved for the 50th and post-50th Reunion classes.
+If you are hiring a DJ or band, most will offer you use of a microphone.
+If you require a PA system, projector and screen, speakers, stereo system, DVD player, extra refrigerator, etc. for headquarters, a member of the class should provide those items or rent them locally (view a list of potential suppliers).
 There is usually a television in each headquarters.

-Reunion Chairs can pick up the following materials in their “class bucket” when they check-in at Alumni House, or they can arrange to have Class Assistants do so.
+Reunion Chairs can pick up the following materials in their “class bucket” when they check-in at the Reception Center, or they can arrange to have Class Assistants do so.

 This bucket of supplies includes: